The 8th Wonder of the World: Stern King Kong Tutorial

 - Skill shot – plunge into any left inlane, the spider pit, or the river lane near the mini-flipper.
 Unique skill shots add ball save and light KING KONG letters.

 - Shoot the gong to start an island scene (Pro – hit island arrows to light the gong for scene start).
 There are five scenes total, with 60-second timers, that all award map segments when completed.
-Island locks turn the scenes into 2-ball multiballs and can be earned by making enough “climb” shots, then hitting the punchback shot.
+Island locks turn the scenes into 2-ball multiballs and can be earned by making enough “climb” shots (200 ft & 500 ft), then hitting the punchback shot.

-- Avoid playing “Cross the Chasm” if planning to stack the island scene with a multiball.
+- Avoid playing “Cross the Chasm” if planning to play the island scene with an island lock or stacked with a multiball.

 - Climb the building by hitting the yellow arrows.
 Reach the displayed thresholds for points, light island lock, and light NYC event.

 - Shoot the side ramp 3 times (+1 per mode) to start biplane attack.
 Rip the spinners to increase the value for each biplane destroyed at the side ramp.
-There are 5 planes to destroy.
+Only one biplane attack can be started per building row.

 - Light KING KONG letters at the gong by making unique skill shots, hitting enough cliffs and ramps, or by collecting enough switch hits.
 Deadeye is lit at the right VUK after spelling KING, and spelling KING KONG lights the gong for T-Rex battle once no other modes are running.